-- 5.5 Consent to Electronic Delivery NP 11-201 discusses the sending of materials by electronic means.
-The guidelines set out in NP 11-201, particularly the suggestion that consent be obtained to an electronic transmission of a document, are applicable to documents sent under the Instrument. - 5.6 Multiple Deliveries to One Person or Company A single investor may hold securities of the same class in two or more accounts with the same address.
-Delivering a single set of securityholder materials to that person or company would satisfy the delivery requirements under the Instrument.
-We encourage this practice as a way to help reduce the costs of securityholder communications.
+(3) In Quebec, Staff Notice 11-201, and, in the rest of Canada, 5.5 Consent to by Electronic Means (the "("NP 11-201-Documents") discuss discusses the sending of materials by electronic means.
+The guidelines set out in the NP 11-201 Documents, 201, particularly the suggestion that consent be obtained to an electronic transmission of a document, are applicable to documents sent under the Instrument.
+Under the 11-201 Documents, securityholder materials could be sent to beneficial owners by electronic means in satisfaction of the requirements of the Instrument if the beneficial owner has consented to receive them in that form.